Share this Article

 With the Active Insulin Remaining function, the pump will calculate how much insulin is still acting from the last bolus for food or for high blood glucose.
 Certain models, under certain circumstances (ex. below-target blood glucose reading) may subtract that amount from the current bolus recommendation (which may prevent a low later).

 8. Extended Bolus (Combo Bolus; Dual Wave Bolus)

 An Extended Bolus (also known as a Square Wave, Dual Wave or Combo Bolus) allows you to spread out the total bolus over time.
 This comes in handy if you eat a food that digests slowly, or if you’re grazing at a party, or if you eat “tricky” foods like pizza.

 9. Bolus shortcut buttons

-Insulin can be delivered in pre-set increments at the push of a button, allowing quick and discrete insulin delivery, as well as insulin delivery for individuals with compromised vision, who may have trouble reading the insulin pump screen.
+Insulin can be delivered in pre-set increments at the push of a button, allowing quick and discrete insulin delivery, as well as insulin delivery for individuals with compromised vision, who may have trouble reading the pump screen.